wanx-troopers/wanx-troopers.github.io/timeline.md

 2025.10.21 [Krea Realtime](loras/both-ways.md#krea-realtime) Wan 2.1 T2V 14B distill difficult to use but realistic; works as a "full-fat" model, not as a LoRa

-2025.10.20 Kijai adapted [Ditto](loras/part-02.md#ditto) LoRas; these allow converting realistic videos to animated styles
+2025.10.20 Kijai adapted [Ditto](loras/part-02.md#ditto) LoRas for VACE; these allow converting realistic videos to animated styles

 2025.10.19 Kijai added `total_pixels` mode to `Resize Image v2` node in [kijai/ComfyUI-KJNodes](https://github.com/kijai/ComfyUI-KJNodes)